annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 ## Include a management case

 If they approve this case, how would you manage it as a project?
 Do you already have an idea of the group of people you would get together to work on it?
 If so, include these details.
-Make it easy for the people you are making the case to see that if approved, you would be able to deliver this successfully.
+Make it easy for the people for whom you are making the case to see that if approved, you would be able to deliver this successfully.

 ## The process should take time